Advertising

-The Akira manga has confirmed its return, with the adaptation being produced by Warner Bros. and directed by Jaume Collet-Serra.
-Production was halted due to budget issues in January 2013 and shelved indefinitely.
-Now, with the director's return confirmed, the project will be revived.
-No further information on release dates or casting has been released.
+The manga Akira has been confirmed for a return, with the adaptation being produced by Warner Bros. and directed by Jaume Collet-Serra.
+After its production was halted due to budget issues in January 2013 and shelved indefinitely, the project will now resume with the director's return confirmed.
+No further information regarding release dates or cast has been announced.

 Check out the trailer for the already released version: